 - Along a curb that was cut down, constructed, or lowered to give access to the sidewalk.

 - The parking regulations also offer reserved parking facilities for people with disabilities.
 You can only use such facilities with a permit for people with disabilities.
-You should also be carrying a person with disability at the time of your parking.
+You should also be carrying a person with a disability at the time of your parking.

 Never park in the spaces reserved for the disabled without a license plate or permit.
 This also goes for out-of-state motorists.